The following stories lead to unusual travel tips.

 I sat at a table alone.
 I didn’t mind sitting alone.
 I do it all the time.
 I have plenty to think about.
 One of my thoughts was, “I should have never been taken here!”

-There was a huge buffet with at least a dozen covered dishes – things like Beef Stroganoff, of all things – and another half-dozen covered baskets with dim sum.
+There was a huge buffet with at least a dozen covered dishes – including Beef Stroganoff, of all things – and another half-dozen covered baskets with dim sum.
 All the salads and desserts you can image … and there wasn’t a darned thing for me to eat.

 The food was, in a word, crap.
 When I realized I would need more and more of it in order to come to some kind of satisfaction, I put my fork down and thought I was better off waiting for dinner.